iamfaham/JobSync/README.md

 # JobSync

-Automatically track job applications from Gmail to Notion using AI-powered email parsing.
+AI-powered, intelligent automation for job application tracking using LLMs and MCPs.

 ## Features